 We have not actually printed any of these yet but will have them available for our next art festival in October.
 You could the proud owner of Print #1 if you contact us soon.
 Our plans still include making a laminated poster, as we discussed in an earlier post (Teacher’s Special – Laminated Poster of “Emerging Monarch” Is Ready).
 Although that may not happen until the end of this year, we will announce when they are ready.
 Nancy also recently mentioned an image showing the development (mostly color changes) of the chrysalis over time and the upgrading of our image of the life cycle of the monarch butterfly.
 Stay tuned for further developments.

-Because Nancy & I were both teachers and know that teachers often have to pay for school supplies out of their own pocket, and since we noticed that “Emerging Monarch” seemed to be a magnet to elementary teachers who taught about the life cycle of Monarch butterflies in their class, we promised a while back that we would make an affordable poster of that image just for them.
+Nancy & I were both teachers and know that teachers often have to pay for school supplies out of their own pocket.
+And since we noticed that “Emerging Monarch” seemed to be a magnet to elementary teachers who taught about the life cycle of Monarch butterflies in their class, we promised a while back that we would make an affordable poster of that image just for them.
 We are happy to say that we’ve finally finished that promise.
-We now have a 17″ by 28″ signed poster, laminated on both sides, available to teachers only for fifteen dollars, including tax.
+A 17″ by 28″ signed poster, laminated on both sides, is now available to teachers only for fifteen dollars, including tax.
 We are still researching shipping options, but once we finish we will contact everybody that has given us their e-mail address for that purpose.
 Any other teachers who would like more information can contact us, as described on our website.
 Be prepared to prove teacher status.